Wondering what to pack for South Africa safari vacation?

 South Africa Travel Safety Items

-Given the negative reporting about high crime rates in South Africa, it’s easy for most people to feel concerned about visiting the country, but I can honestly assure you that in 3 weeks of travel in Southern Africa, I never once encountered any problems.
+Given the negative reporting about high crime rates in South Africa, it’s easy for most people to have concerns about visiting the country, but I can honestly assure you that in 3 weeks of travel around Southern Africa, I never once encountered any problems.